Welcome to Tech Orientation 2024-2025!

 Wikimedia

-Webmail, the AA email app, is one place you'll communicate with others.
+Outlook 365, the AA email site, is one place you'll communicate with others.
 It's the best way to get in touch with your teachers outside of class.
-As long as you are following the Responsible Use Policy's rules, you may email your family and friends (from school or not).
+As long as you are following the Responsible Use Policy's rules, you may email your family and friends (from AA or not).

-play icon indicates a video resource See the original video on Youtube.
-(22:36)
+play icon indicates a video resource Watch the Email Orientation video (22:11)

-book indicates a written resource Webmail Orientation Help Sheet
+book indicates a written resource Read the Email Orientation Help Sheet

 Canvas